m4hi2/pathao_pay_challenge/README.md

 - Proper logging
 - Exceptions and crash monitoring with service like sentry.io
 - Have to write tests
+- The HTTPExceptions raised didn't make to Swagger documentation, have to look into that

 ## Chosen Techstack